 Palawan Water Monitor

-The Palawan Water Monitors can defend themselves against most predators on the forest floor and there are very few predators in the wild big enough to prey on this species.
-They have powerful jaws and many sharp teeth that can give gashing bites, strong sharp claws that can pierce skins and long tails that can be slash like a whip.
+The Palawan Water Monitors can defend themselves against most predators on the forest floor, and there are very few predators in the wild big enough to prey on this species.
+They have powerful jaws and many sharp teeth that can give gashing bites, strong sharp claws that can pierce skins, and long tails that can slash like a whip.
 When agitated, this water monitor can emit a loud low hiss or almost a low growl as a warning against predators.

 Palawan Water Monitor photo by Jojo De Peralta